 Map & Itinerary

-- 14 nights cruising on a premium Travelmarvel river ship
+- 14 nights cruising on a contemporary Travelmarvel river ship

 - Three nights immersed in Prague

-- Services of a Travelmarvel Cruise Director, Entertainment and Activities Coordinator, and local guides
+- Services of a Travelmarvel Cruise Director, Entertainment & Activities Coordinators, Tour Director, and local guides

 - 44 meals - 17 breakfasts, 13 lunches and 14 dinners

-- Daily bottled water, tea and coffee, as well as soft drink, beer and local wine during lunch and dinner on your cruise
+- Onboard water stations, plus tea and coffee, soft drink, beer and local wine during lunch and dinner on your cruise

-Eat, drink and be merry during a festive Bavarian evening on your ship featuring traditional food and entertainment.
+- Enjoy a festive Bavarian evening on your ship with traditional food and entertainment

 Map & Itinerary